rafid29mehda/Fetal-Health/README.md

 **Federated Learning (FL)** can be an effective approach for using **CTG** and **Ultrasound datasets**, even if they are from different patients and locations.
 Federated Learning is designed to train a model across distributed datasets without requiring data centralization, which is especially useful when datasets are sensitive or from distinct sources.

-Here’s how Federated Learning could be applied to your situation:
+Here’s how Federated Learning could be applied to our situation:

 ---